 My article “How to clean dirt from the bottom of a pool” explains this process fully in a step-by-step guide.

 The water then travels through the pump and into the top of the sand filter.
-Here the magic happens.
-The water passes through the sand which traps any small particles of dust and other dirt.
+Here, the magic happens.
+The water passes through the sand, trapping any small particles of dust and other dirt.

 When the water reaches the bottom of the filter it returns to the pool as clean water through the inlet jets, waterfall or whatever other similar feature you may have.